Nest05/todo_list-cli_orm-project/README.md

 ## Description

-This todo manager enable you to create tables an store data about your todos.
+This todo manager enable you to create tables and store data about your todos.
 - It requires a simple sign up for access
 - After, signing up you can then log in and start the process of:
 -> Adding todos